Autism

 Around 750,000 autistic adults in England are estimated to be undiagnosed.
 Here are the signs, what late diagnosis changes, and how to access assessment.

-Autism wasn't as well recognised when many of us were growing up.
 A UCL study in 2023 estimated that around 750,000 autistic adults in England are undiagnosed.
-Autism wasn't diagnosed much in adults — or in girls and women — until relatively recently, and it means that many parents are having epiphanies in later life when exploring what is happening with their children.
+Autism in adults was rarely diagnosed until relatively recently, and many parents have their own epiphanies while working out what's happening with their children.

 Why autism gets missed in adults